eclab/grains/info/ModularMIDIConventionsForMusicians.md

 - It might take over a whole MPE Zone (multiple channels) and respond to all the notes played polyphonically on that Zone.
 You could connect it with multiple cables, but it'd be more convenient to connect a single cable to the Distribution Module's MIDI THRU and manually set up which channels are in the Zone.
 And again, it can now do whatever it likes with the channels on that Zone.

 <a name="stage6"/></a>
 ## Stage 6.
-Saving and Loading Patches
+Saving and Loading Patches, and Changing IDs

-Your module might support loading and saving patches.
+Your module might support loading and saving patches, or updating its ID.

 Loading a patch is done in the usual MIDI way: via two Bank Select CC messages in order (CC 0 and CC 32), followed by a Program Change command.
 The Bank Select CCs select your bank (the bank number is [CC0 value] x 128 + [CC 32 value]), and the Program Change selects which patch in the bank (0..127).